bigkevmcd/donttrythisonfriday/NOTES.md

 # Pre-bootstrap

-## Get credentials for pushing images to Quay.io
+## Get credentials for pull images from Quay.io

  Visit the settings page for your Quay.io account "https://quay.io/user/<USERNAME>?tab=settings"